-Festival Artistic Director Carl Vine and Musica Viva have assembled an extraordinarily young, dynamic and exciting line-up of musicians headed up by three European soloists, all leaders of their generation.
+Festival Artistic Director Carl Vine (AO) and Musica Viva Australia have assembled a very young, dynamic and exciting line-up of musicians.

 Born and raised in Queensland, London-based pianist Jayson Gillham is recognised as one of the finest pianists of his generation.
 He is internationally praised for his compelling performances and relentless elegance.
 Jayson’s recent performances of Beethoven Piano Concerto No.4 with the Sydney Symphony Orchestra, under the baton of Vladimir Ashkenazy, were met with critical acclaim.